 To support learning with and from each other, the RISE approach:

 - ENGAGES PARENT LEADERS and COMMUNITY EXPERTS who serve as guides for understanding family and community life, as well as how best to connect with other parents;

-- BRIDGES AND CONNECTS these two primary adult helpers in Parent-Teacher Discussions (PTD), which have a two-fold purpose: (1) for teachers to learn about and feel connected to their students’ home lives and families’ funds of knowledge, and (2) for families to feel respected for their expertise and efforts, connected to their children’s learning and that their linguistic and cultural differences are valued.
+- BRIDGES AND CONNECTS these two primary adult helpers in Parent-Teacher Discussions (PTD), which have a two-fold purpose: (1) for teachers to learn about and feel connected to their students’ home lives and families’ funds of knowledge, and (2) for families to feel respected for their expertise and efforts, connected to their children’s learning and valued for their linguistic and cultural experiences.